Japan Food Guide

 Kanto (Tokyo)

-Tokyo's cuisine reflects its status as Japan's capital, featuring refined versions of dishes from around the country.
+Tokyo's cuisine reflects its status as Japan's capital and world culinary capital with 12 three-star Michelin restaurants (2026).
 The cuisine tends toward darker colors, deeper flavors, and stronger seasonings than Kansai.
-As a political and cultural center, Tokyo's food scene combines tradition with constant innovation.
+Combines tradition with constant innovation and cutting-edge dining technology.

 Cultural Significance:

-Tokyo's cuisine reflects its samurai history with efficiency and precision, contrasting with Osaka's merchant-influenced abundance.
+Tokyo's cuisine reflects its samurai history with efficiency and precision, now blending with global fusion trends and molecular gastronomy innovations.

 Signature Dishes: